admin-shell-io/java-generator/README.md

 # Build and Use

+Before running the tool, a profile needs to be created.
+This profile contains information about where the ontology sources reside.
+In the [pom.xml](pom.xml), add your own profile with a (local) path to your ontology.
+There are multiple profiles present already which can be used as reference.

-You can build the project using Maven by simply executing at the repository
+Once the profile has been created, you can build the project using Maven by simply executing at the repository root:
-root:

-`mvn clean package -P <Profile Name> -pl aas`
+`mvn clean package -P <Profile Name>`

 # Project Structure

 The project contains several modules:

-- `aas` Maven parent module that contains the respective de-/serializers for the different data formats.
-- `util` Location of the general classes and interfaces that are used by more than one de-/serializer.
-- `generator` AASX de-/serializer
+- `aas` Module containing shapes translating RDF into Java classes matching specific requirements of projects regarding the Asset Administration Shell.
+- `common` Module containing shapes translating RDF into Java classes.
+- `util` Module containing some generic utility classes, such as custom annotations.
+- `generator` This module loads all data required for the translation process from RDF ontologies to Java classes, including the shapes and the ontology.

 # How to Contribute